Consider yourself a bookworm? Then this post on the 10 Best Travel Books While in Europe is right up your alley!

 5. The Alchemist – Paulo Coelho

-This is a book with a message, one of those that teaches you powerful life lessons.
-It’s about Santiago, a Spanish shepherd who wants to travel the world.
-He wants to see the pyramids and decides to sell his flock to go into the Arabic dessert.
-On his journey he learns a lot about himself, about love and what life is truly about.
-The main message of the book is to follow your dreams.
-When you do that, your life will be more satisfying than any other path you can take.
-In case you don’t like reading books in English, don’t worry because the book has been translated in over 80 languages(!).
+It’s a book with a message: one that teaches you powerful life lessons.
+It’s about a Spanish shepherd who wants to travel the world, especially The Pyramids.
+He decides to sell his flock and go to the Arabic dessert.
+On his journey he learns a lot about himself, love, and what life is truly about.
+The main message is to follow your dreams, and when you do, life will becomes more satisfying.
+It’s been translated into over 80 languages!

 6. One for the Road – Elise K. Ackers